Back

 “They hated learning through Zoom meets – how am I going to convince them to learn from you online?”

 Tutoring has acquired a reputation over the years of kids teaching kids.
 What I mean by this is that the “help” is temporary and reasonably flippant and unreliable.
 For those already in our community, we’ve proven quite the opposite – that doesn’t equate to what Tutor Teach offers.
 We offer a learning experience that is fun, that is hearted, and that keeps kids growing endlessly.

-Our lessons are created by a team of professionals, and then taught and offered by a team of professionals.
-We’re in the business of building confidence in a generation that lacks it more than ever.
+These short commercials will keep their brains moving, learning, and will prepare them for the next grade and step in their lives.
 Learning is complex and fluid.
 It knows no timeline, no bounds, and no limitations.
 It has no end.
 I want you to take a moment and think about something new you learned this week.
 Bet you thought of more than one thing.
+I’ll win that bet.